 Automattic Design is supported by the Designer Experience team, tasked with providing a strong onboarding experience, rich learning/professional growth programs, and fun and inspiring culture and community programs.
 Read more about the Designer Experience team.

 How we work

-How is the design team collaborating?
+How does the design team collaborate?